potibm/kasseapparat/doc/global-traefik.md

 ### 1.2 Create the Master-Traefik Directory

-Create a directory outside of your project repositories (e.g., `~/Projects/traefik-proxy`) and set up the following structure:
+Create a directory outside your project repositories (e.g., `~/Projects/traefik-proxy`) and set up the following structure:

 ```text
 traefik-proxy/